-The national outlook - or, in technical terms, methodological nationalism - opposes this structural transformation.
+national outlook or, in technical nationalism opposes methodological this structural transformation.
 Until now it has been dominant in sociology and in the other social sciences, such as history, political science and economics, which analysed societies on the assumption that they are nationally structured.
 The result was a system of nation-states and corresponding national sociologies that define their specific societies in terms of concepts associated with the nation-state.
-For the national outlook, the nation-state creates and controls the 'container' of society, and thereby at the same time prescribes the limits of 'sociology'.
+For the national outlook. the nation-state creates and controls 'container' of society, and thereby at the same time prescribes the limits of 'sociology'.